Weather in May

-Prevailing weather in the month of May 2012 in Sri Lanka is very warm and humid with the ending of inter-monsoon at the start of the month.
-The weather in Sri Lanka is very warm and humid during the daytime as well as night and it will not be changed for another two weeks as per the med department.
+Weather in the month of May in Sri Lanka is very warm and humid with the ending of inter-monsoon.
+Which also marks the start of south-west monsoon.
+The weather in Sri Lanka is very warm and humid during the daytime as well as the night in the month of May.
 The oppressive heat is making very discomfort, especially in the cities.
 But the heat is a bit relieved in the remote areas due to the substantial green cover.

-People who are living in mountains are advised be cautions against the earth slips.
+People who are living in the mountains are advised to be cautious against the earth slips.
 Disaster management centre of Sri Lanka is kept on alert to meet any kind of situation.
 The sea off the west and south coast will be rough for most time of the day.
 Underwater current and strong waves make it unsuitable for swimming in the water of this area.

 The fishing communities of the west coast are moving to the east coast during the South-west monsoon while it is not safe to carry on their fishing activities.
 With the beginning of South-West monsoon, the met department expects the temperature to be reduced to a comfortable level.

-Sri Lanka being a tropical island is favourable for travelling throughout the year due to a warm climate.
-But for most Europeans November to April is the best period for holiday in Sri Lanka.
-One important reason is these six months brings heavy rain to South-West region, where the most of the beach resorts are to be found.
+Sri Lanka being a tropical island is favourable for travelling throughout the year, due to a warm climate.
+But for most Europeans travellers from November to April is the best period for holiday in Sri Lanka.
+Sri Lanka has a 6 months changing weather pattern.

 November to April